 1/2 to 1 cup heavy cream or half and half.
 For lower-fat potatoes use low-fat milk to desired taste and texture

 Kosher salt and freshly ground black pepper, to taste

 Put potatoes into a large pot of cold, salted water, covering potatoes by 2-inches.
 Bring to a boil and cook potatoes until fork tender (about 20-25 minutes after water comes to a boil).
 Drain well.
 Return potatoes to the cooking pot and dry them over low heat for a few minutes.

 While the potatoes are cooking, melt the butter in a small pan.
 Over low heat cook the garlic until it begins to soften.
 Do not allow to brown.
 Slowly add the cream to the pan and bring to boil.
 Immediately remove from heat.
 Allow the cream and garlic to stand for several minutes while the garlic infuses the cream with its flavor.

 While potatoes are still hot, add a little of the cream, garlic, butter mixture.
 Coarsely mash them together with a potato masher or fork until the desired texture is obtained.
 Add more cream mixture if potatoes are too dry.
 Taste for salt, pepper and nutmeg if using.

 Make Ahead Mashed Potato Casserole

 This potato casserole is super rich and tastes best when made ahead.
-Be sure to bake in oven to get a golden brown top.
-When ready to serve, reheat in a microwave or low oven.
+Be sure to bake in the oven to get a golden brown top.
+When needed, reheat in a microwave or low oven.

 3 pounds small russet potatoes, peeled and cut into 3-inch chunks